LongTermSupport/ansible-role-vault-scripts/README.md

 ## Limitations

-* vaulted variables must be prefixed with `vault`
+* vaulted variables must be prefixed with `vault_`
-* vaulted variables must be top level variables, not part of any nested structure, and also that they are prefixed with `vault`.
+* vaulted variables must be top level variables, not part of any nested structure.

 It is suggested that whilst these are limitations, it is not necessarily a bad style to have to conform to.
 If you need to encrypt things in a nested structure, you will need to define them as a top level vaulted variable and then use that vaulted variable in your nested structure.